Investors / Financial Information

 Property, plant and equipment

-Decrease in property, plant and equipment at Group level was due to S$2.2 million depreciation charge, S$0.4 million write-off of property, plant and equipment and S$0.2 million impairment loss on property, plant and equipment but partially offset by the acquisition of plant and equipment amounting to S$1.2 million during FY25.
+Decrease in property, plant and equipment at Group level was mainly due to S$0.9 million depreciation charge but partially offset by acquisition of plant and equipment for existing outlets amounting to S$0.4 million in HY26.

 Right-of-use assets

-Increase in right-of-use assets at Group level was mainly due to addition of right-of-use assets amounting to S$9.1 million but partially offset by S$6.6 million depreciation charge during FY25.
+Increase in right-of-use assets at Group level was mainly due to addition of right-of-use assets amounting to S$5.6 million but offset by S$3.4 million depreciation charge in HY26.

 Trade payables

-Decrease in trade payables at Group level was mainly due to lower credit purchases in tandem with lower year-end revenue generated from restaurant and catering divisions.
+Decrease in trade payables at Group level was mainly due to lower credit purchases in tandem with lower restaurant revenue.

 Other payables (current)

-Decrease in other payables (current) at Group level was mainly due to S$0.4 million decrease in staff-related accrued expenses in tandem with reduction in headcounts, following closure of outlets during FY25.
+Decrease in other payables (current) at Group level was mainly due to S$0.6 million decrease in staff-related accrued expenses and decrease in deferred revenue of S$0.1 million in HY26.

 Lease liabilities (current and non-current)

-Increase in lease liabilities at Group level was mainly due to S$8.9 million addition of lease liabilities, but partially offset by S$6.4 million settlement of lease obligations and S$0.4 million reversal of lease liabilities during FY25.
+Increase in lease liabilities at Group level was mainly due to S$5.6 million addition of lease liabilities but partially offset by S$3.2 million settlement of lease obligations in HY26.

 Bank loans (current and non-current)

-Decrease in bank loans at Group level was due to loan repayments of S$1.3 million during FY25.
+Decrease in bank loans at Group level was due to loan repayments of S$0.7 million in HY26.

 Non-controlling interests

-Decrease in non-controlling interests at Group level was mainly due to S$0.3 million dividend payment to non-controlling interest in a subsidiary, but partially offset by share of profits of S$0.2 million associated with non wholly-owned subsidiaries during FY25.
+Decrease in non-controlling interests at Group level was mainly due to share of net losses of S$0.3 million associated with non wholly-owned subsidiaries in HY26.

 Total assets